-In July 2013, the Illinois Housing Development Authority (IHDA) launched a new program to further the reuse of 240 vacant single-family properties in communities outside of Cook County.
-Under the \$6.6 million program, qualifying low-to moderate-income homebuyers of vacant single-family homes can apply for grants of up to \$5,000 for acquisition and up to \$20,000 for rehabilitation for home modification repairs and improvements.
-The program is not limited to first-time homebuyers and is designed to couple with IHDA's existing loan products.
+In July 2013, the Illinois Housing Development Authority launched a new program to further the reuse of 240 vacant single-family properties in communities outside of Cook County.
+Under the \$6.6 million program, qualifying low- to moderate-income homebuyers of vacant single-family homes can apply for grants of up to \$5,000 for acquisition and up to \$20,000 for rehabilitation for home modification repairs and improvements.
+The program is not limited to first-time homebuyers and is designed to couple with the Illinois Housing Development Authority's (IHDA) existing loan products.
 IHDA approved a \$200,000 allocation of funds for NHS that will be used to help 13 homebuyers with downpayment and rehabilitation funds in Carpentersville, East Dundee, Elgin, and West Dundee.